umview/umview.github.io/_pages/about.md

 Some new general problems have arisen by analyzing the principle of those vehicles’ fault-tolerant control phenomena.
 How to design a controller for a rigid body with some actuators in different placements, driven by the controller, the vehicle could be controlled by position command.
 However, it does not seem to be a familiar vehicle for people.
 Moreover, how to design a new vehicle endowed with better controllability？  [__Read More__](/posts/2023/10/blog-post-2/)

+## Reliable Flight Platform for Aerial Manipulator
+This project involves a novel configuration for a multicopter used as an aerial manipulation platform.
+It aims to maximize the reliability of the flight platform, particularly in the event of rotor failure or external disturbances.  [__Read More__](/posts/2024/04/blog-post-4/)

 # Other Projects